 5. Install anti-virus and malware protection

-Using public Wi-Fi or an insecure connection could put personal data at risk, so you should make sure you always use a secure connection when connecting to the internet.
+Using public Wi-Fi, or an insecure connection, could put personal data at risk.
+You should make sure you always use a secure connection when connecting to the internet.
 If you’re using a public network, consider using a secure Virtual Private Network (VPN).

 10. Don’t keep data for longer than you need it